Pooled Association Tests for Rare Genetic Variants: A Review and Some New Results: Score Tests for Association

-{2.\arabic{equation}} We assume that a group of $J$ SNPs labelled $j = 1, \ldots, J$ and a trait $Y$ are under consideration.
-The objective is to consider whether there is association between Y and one or more of the SNPs; we do this by formally testing the hypothesis of no association.
-Let $A_{j}$ and $B_{j}$ represent the rare and common alleles for SNP $j$, respectively.
-For a set of $n$ unrelated individuals, let $Y_{i}$ be the measured trait and $X_{i j}$ denote the genotype for the $i^{th}$ $(i = 1, \ldots, n)$ person's $j^{th}$ $(j = 1, \ldots, J)$ SNP.
-For simplicity we assume that $X_{i j}$ denotes whether the rare allele $A_j$ is present $(X_{i j } = 1)$ or absent $(X_{i j} = 0)$ in person $i$ and let $\bm X_i=(X_{i1},...,X_{iJ})'$.
-It is straightforward to consider the case where $X_{i j}$ is the number (0, 1 or 2) of the rare allele for SNP ${j}$, but since $A_{j}$ is rare there will be no or very few individuals with genotype $A_{j}A_{j}$ in a study of typical size.
-Tests below can also be readily modified to accommodate vectors $X_{i j}$ that code genotypes $A_{j} A_{j}$, $A_{j} B_{j}$ or $B_{j} B_{j}$ in other ways.
-We assume for now that there is no adjustment for covariates; we address this in Section 7.
+We assume that a group of $J$ SNPs and a trait $Y$ are under consideration.
+The objective is to test whether there is association between $Y$ and one or more of the SNPs.
+For a set of $n$ unrelated individuals, let $Y_{i}$ be the measured trait value for individual $i$ and $\mathbf Y =(Y_1, \ldots, Y_n)'$.
+Let $X_{i j}$ denote the SNP genotype for individual $i$, $i = 1, \ldots, n$ and $j = 1, \ldots, J$; for simplicity we assume that $X_{i j}$ denotes whether the rare allele is present $(X_{i j } = 1)$ or absent $(X_{i j} = 0)$ and let $\mathbf X_i=(X_{i1},\ldots,X_{iJ})'$.
+It is straightforward to consider the case where $X_{i j}$ is the number of copies (0, 1 or 2) of the rare allele for SNP ${j}$, but there will be no or very few individuals with two rare alleles in a study of current typical size.
+We assume for now that there is no adjustment for covariates, since many papers address only this case.
+However, covariate adjustment is often important and we consider it in Section~\ref{sec2.4}.